ds-wook/NCAAW/README.md

 ## Cross Validation Strategy
 + time series split cross-validation
 <img src="image/time series split cross-validation.JPG"  width="700" height="370">
+It is a model that is weighted for each year.

 ## Tree-structured Parzen Estimator (TPE) Approach Hyper Parameter Tunning
 [Optuna](https://optuna.org/) is an open source hyperparameter optimization framework to automate hyperparameter search.
 I used TPE algorithm.